MileHacker Logo

 • Molise comprises two distinct provinces: Campobasso and Isernia.

-• Campobasso province covers eastern and central areas, including the coast.
+• Campobasso province covers eastern plus the central area areas, including the coast.

 • Isernia province covers the western, more mountainous territory.